kfitzgerald/base-id/README.md

  * `decodeHexToNumeric(hex)` – Decodes a hex string to a BigInt number
  * `encodeNumericToHex(dec)` – Encode a number to hex string
  * `getHexFromObject(mixed)` Gets the hex string from the given thing.
 Accepts a hex string, number, BigInt, byte array, or MongoDB `ObjectId` instance.
+ * `getUUIDFromHex(hex, lowercase=true)` Gets the formatted UUID string from the given hex string.
+Defaults to lowercase.

 ## Breaking Changes